-A method of evidence-based teaching that has been widely tested and shown to be beneficial for college students (Kuh, 2008).
+High-Impact Practices are methods of teaching that have been widely tested and shown to be beneficial for college students.

 Why should I enroll in courses with HIPs?